SENCO and SEN Staff

 - 1 member of staff who is trained in delivering emotional support through THRIVE

-All members of staff have received Restraint training.
+All members of staff have received ADHD and Restraint training.

 External Specialists and Other Bodies